natalieagus/50005/docs/Labs/01-Lab1-CLI.md

 `TASK 2:` Try the following basic commands in sequence `date`, `cal`, `pwd`, `who`, `clear`:
 {:.task}

-1. E.g: date and press enter.
+E.g: type `date` and press enter.
 You should see today’s date given to you, for example:

 ```java
 bash-3.2$ date